JohNan/homeassistant-wellbeing/info.md

 ## Installation

 1. Click install.
-1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Wellbeing".
+2. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Wellbeing".

+### Configuration
+To use this integration you need to login in to https://developer.electrolux.one/ using your Electrolux account details and generate an API key, Access Token and Refresh Token that is needed in the configuration.

 {% endif %}